 A UPF that supports this feature shall set the DRQOS (Direct Reporting of QoS monitoring events) flag in the UP Function Feature IE (see clause 8.2.25).

-An SMF shall instruct an UPF that supports the DRQOS feature to report Per QoS Flow Per UE QoS Monitoring events directly to a local NEF or AF by applying the requirements specified in clauses 5.24.4 or 5.24.5.3, and by additionally including a Direct Reporting Information IE in the SRR as specified in clause 5.2.8.2.
+An SMF shall instruct an UPF that supports the DRQOS feature to report Per QoS Flow Per UE QoS Monitoring events directly to a local NEF or AF by applying the requirements specified in clauses 5.24.4 or 5.24.5.3, and by additionally including a Direct Reporting Information IE in the SRR as specified in clauses 5.2.8.2 and 5.x.2.

-The Direct Reporting Information shall include the Event Notification URI towards which events shall be sent, and if available, the Notification Correlation ID to be included in these events.
-If the events need to be sent both directly to the local NEF or AF and to the SMF, the Direct Reporting Information IE shall also include the Reporting Flags IE with the DUPL flag set to "1".

-An UPF that supports this feature shall send the Per QoS Flow Per UE QoS Monitoring events to the SMF if the SRR does not contain the Direct Reporting Information IE, or directy to the Local NEF or AF using the notification URI received in the Direct Reporting Information IE, or both if the Direct Reporting Information IE is provided with the DUPL flag set to "1", as specified in clause 5.24.4.3.

-The UPF shall report QoS monitoring events directly to the Local NEF or AF using the UPF Event Exposure service specified in 3GPP TS 29.564 [73].
+The UPF shall report the QoS monitoring result of the QoS flows as specified in clauses 5.x.4, 5.24.4.3 and 5.24.5.4.